elliebulka/follower-maze/README.md

 # Back-end Developer Challenge: Follower Maze
-Thanks for trying our development challenge!

-With this document you should have received two other files:

-- `followermaze.sh`, an executable bash script
-- `FollowerMaze-assembly-2.0.jar`, a JAR file to be executed on a JDK 7 JVM

-If you haven't received any of these, or if you think there are any problems with the files, please contact us immediately and we will re-send you the missing pieces.

 ## The Challenge
 The challenge proposed here is to build a system which acts as a socket